-When building a diversified fixed income portfolio, bond funds can be an effective approach.
-Not only can they provide benefits like monthly income and daily liquidity, they also provide diversification potential and professional management, meaning you don’t have to worry about managing your fixed income investments on a day-to-day basis.
+For a diversified fixed income portfolio, bond funds can be an effective approach.
+In addition to benefits like monthly income and daily liquidity, bond funds provide diversification potential and professional management, meaning you don’t have to worry about managing your fixed income investments on a day-to-day basis.
 Building a portfolio of fixed income funds starts with identifying your investment goals, then understanding how different types of bond funds align with those goals.

 When it comes to creating a portfolio that will generate income, there are 3 types of building blocks to consider.

-• Bond funds that invest primarily in investment-grade securities, offering higher yields than money market funds and less volatility than bond funds investing in high-yield, lower quality securities; typically invest in bonds issued by the U.S. government, government agencies, corporations and/or municipalities
+- Bond funds that invest primarily in investment-grade securities, which generally offer higher yields than money market funds and less volatility than bond funds investing in high-yield, lower quality securities

-Some investors may find all they need in certain broad market funds that meet much or all of these criteria.
-Others may opt to invest in 2 or 3 funds that together achieve the diversification they seek across different sectors, maturities, credit quality, and yield.
+Some investors may find all they need in certain broad market funds that meet some or all of these criteria.
+Others may opt to invest in 2 or 3 funds that together achieve the diversification they seek across different sectors, maturities, credit qualities, and yields.
 What follows is an overview of the various types of bond funds you can choose from.

 Investment-grade